codebytes/codebytes.github.io/_posts/2023-05-18-drawio-in-vscode.md

 ## Conclusion

-In conclusion, the [`hediet.vscode-drawio`](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension facilitates the integration of Draw.io into VSCode, providing a powerful and efficient way to create and manipulate diagrams.
+The [Draw.io Integration extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension supports the integration of Draw.io into VSCode, providing a powerful and efficient way to create and manipulate diagrams.
 This feature-rich extension enables developers and other professionals to visualize their ideas and workflows without leaving their coding environment.
 Furthermore, the unique `drawio.png` and `drawio.svg` file formats ensure that your diagrams remain visually accessible and editable, making sharing and collaboration easier.
 This integration is a shining example of the flexibility and extensibility of the VSCode platform, demonstrating its ability to cater to a wide range of user needs, well beyond just writing code.